 - F: Nada but the remnants of light barley and the ghost of heathery peat.

 - C: This one simply died inside, but with signs that this may have been a fine blend in its day.
-What a waste.
+Too bad.

 - N: Sweet n sour, cloudy & yeasty blonde beer>cider with a farmy sheep wool side, lime soda, slightly damp dark wood furniture, Panellus mushrooms [see pic below], mouldy raisins, sweetened linseed oil, something floral/green, earthy/buttery, yeasty porridge oats & popcorn, used cotton towels, wooden school floors, old music manuscripts, one well washed cockle=oyster, a dry dawn,… wah!
 Subtly unique malt-forward blend, candidly presented as the recipe required – so without any current/modern hyperactive funny business.